 Both 1999 encounters were memorable for different reasons – firstly at Penrith Park on Easter Sunday, the Panthers shut out the Eels with a 13-0 shutout – all the points were scored by centre Ryan Girdler.
 Later in the season, at Parramatta Stadium, was perhaps the most spiteful of all the western derbies.
-With the Panthers clinging on to a 16-10 lead in the second half, two Penrith players were sin binned for foul language, with Parramatta using the 2 man advantage to equalise, and then squeeze ahead to record a 17-16 victory.
+With the Panthers clinging on to a 16-10 lead in the second half, two Penrith players were sin binned, with Parramatta using the 2 man advantage to equalise, and then squeeze ahead to record a 17-16 victory.

-As a side note, 1999 could have spelt the end of this rivalry, with preliminary discussions about the two clubs merging to create a new western Sydney club as the NRL was looking at a 14 team competition for the start of 2000.
+As a side note, 1999 could have spelt the end of this rivalry, with an agreement drafted which would see the two clubs merging to create a new western Sydney super club as the NRL was looking at a 14 team competition for the start of 2000.
 Parramatta had signed the agreement and were willing to give up their colours and have the club named the Parramatta Panthers.
 However, the Panthers board at the time voted 5-4 against the agreement, and hence Penrith chose to fight on alone.
 As it turned out, both teams made the final cut and would be participants in the 2000 NRL premiership.

-In 2000, both teams would meet three times – twice in the regular season, with victories to the home team on both occasions, and then renewing their hostilities again the arena of semi final football, meeting in week 2 at the Sydney Football Stadium.
-Penrith led 10-2 in the first half, but Parramatta fought back to have it leveled at 10-all at half time, and then scored three more tries to none in the second half to record a convincing 28-10 victory.
+In 2000, both teams would meet three times – twice in the regular season, with victories to the home team on both occasions.
+They then renewed their hostilities again the arena of semi final football, meeting in week 2 at the Sydney Football Stadium.
+Penrith led 10-2 in the first half, but Parramatta fought back to have it levelled at 10-all at half time, and then scored three more tries to none in the second half to record a convincing 28-10 victory.

 2001 and 2002 were a dark period for Penrith in this rivalry.
 It started with a 40-4 loss at Stadium Australia as the first match in an opening round double header in mid-February.
 The opening round of 2002 would get worse, with a 64-6 loss at Parramatta Stadium.
 At the time it was the club’s second ever heaviest defeat.